 Over 35 years of service to wildlife

-We are dedicated to the rescue, care and release of individual animals and we provide constant information and education to the community to increase their understanding and appreciation of native animals to help protect and preserve all species long term.
+We are dedicated to the rescue, care and release of individual animals and provide ongoing information and education to the community to increase public understanding.
+This serves to achieve our long-term objective to protect and preserve Australian native species.

-19.6% Wildlife Food, Medication, Treatment, Equipment and Facilities
+12% Wildlife Welfare, Food, Treatment, Equipment & Facilities

 There are a lot of management requirements and costs involved in the professional running of any organisation.
-WIRES work hard to manage our finite resources stringently in order to deliver the best value for animals, our donors and our volunteers.
+WIRES works hard to manage our finite resources stringently in order to deliver the best value for animals, our supporters and our volunteers.

 We are focused on compliance and manage all resources carefully.
 WIRES finances are independently audited each year.
 WIRES are legally responsible to the Office of Liquor, Gaming & Racing, the Australian Charities and Not for Profit Commission and the Register of Environmental Organisations.

 WIRES wildlife rescue and care licence is issued by NSW NPWS (National Parks and Wildlife Service Inc.).
-As Australia's largest wildlife rescue organisation we are dedicated to growth to help more native animals in need and we focus on the continuous improvement of our systems and processes to increase our sustainability and effectiveness.
+As Australia's largest wildlife rescue organisation, we are dedicated to continued growth to help more native animals in need, and to the continuous improvement of our systems and processes to increase our sustainability and effectiveness.